 - Disinhibition and sociability enhancement come hand-in-hand with enhanced empathy and affection.

 - Dream potentiation is also present on the list of Kanna effects.
-Users who have taken massive doses of Kanna extract orally, have reported unusually vivid dreams and nightmares.
+Users who have taken massive doses of Kanna extract orally, have reported unusually elaborate, vivid dreams and nightmares.
 The active substances of Kanna may even promote dream recall.

 - Increased sense of humor is one of the most often reported effects of Kanna.
 The resulting laughter as well as the degree of increase is comparable to the effects elicited by psychedelic drugs.
 It is worth pointing out that Kanna does not induce hallucination.